PowerDNS/pdns/pdns/recursordist/docs/security-advisories/powerdns-advisory-2020-03.rst

 -  Solution: Upgrade to a non-affected version
 -  Workaround: None

-An issue has been found in PowerDNS Authoritative Server allowing an attacker with enough privileges to change the system's hostname to cause disclosure of uninitialized memory content via a stack-based out-of-bounds read.
+An issue has been found in PowerDNS Recursor allowing an attacker with enough privileges to change the system's hostname to cause disclosure of uninitialized memory content via a stack-based out-of-bounds read.